tozd/node-reactive-postgres/README.md

 * Queries cannot contain placeholders or be prepared.
 You can use `client.escapeLiteral(...)` function to escape values when constructing a query.
+* Currently, when any of sources change in any manner, a materialized view used for reactive query is fully refreshed (after a throttling delay).
+  Ideally, refresh would be done only when it is known that a source change is really influencing the materialized view.
+Furthermore, materialized view could be updated in an incremental manner instead of doing a full refresh.

 ## API